 If you choose to sign up or purchase through my links there is no additional cost to you.

-The number one rule for saving money and your sanity is by planning out your strategy.
+The number one rule for saving money on back to school shopping and your sanity is by planning out your strategy.

 How about clothing?
 Do those jeans you bought your daughter in April still fit her and she only wore them a couple of times?

 Many items that you need you might already have.
 Go through your home and gather whatever you can find that you might be able to use for this coming school year.
 What can you reuse from last year?
 Do you have something from your home office that your kids can use?
 What can you sell that doesn’t fit anymore?
 Find things you don’t need but still have use left in it.
 List it for sale and use the money towards this year’s school shopping.